MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-schedule-board-configure-service-activity.md

 ### Scheduler settings

-**Scheduler settings** in the Configuration tab helps you configure your time offset so you can synchronize dates and content with a location.
+**Scheduler settings** in the Configuration tab helps you configure your time offsite so you can synchronize dates and content with a location.

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Scheduler settings](../field-service/configure-schedule-board.md#scheduler-settings)